harrison-nicole/stock-analysis/README.md

 ## Summary

 What are some advantages and disadvantages of refactoring code in general?
+- Advantage: Refactoring code results in shorter run times which is particularly helpful for large datasets.
+- Advantage: Refactoring can help clean-up and organize code, making it easier to understand and duplicate for scalability.
+- Disadvantage: Refactoring requires additional time and resources.
+- Disadvantage: Refactoring can result in additional errors and need for debugging, even when we had a code that worked originally.

 What are the advantages and disadvantages of the original and refactored VBA script?